-(e) There were no changes in the benefit terms since the Prior Measurement Date.

-(f) The information will be supplied by TRA.

-(g) Please see Section III of this report for the development of the collective PE.
-TRA will provide the individual employer amounts.

-(h) Since certain expense items are recognized over closed periods each year, the deferred portions of these items must be tracked annually.
+- (d) Since the Prior Measurement Date, there have been several changes to the set of demographic assumptions.
+These changes are detailed in Section V of this report. - (e) There were a couple of benefit changes since the Prior Measurement Date resulting from HF 3100 and the 2024 Omnibus Pensions and Retirement Bill (HF 5040/SF 4643).
+These changes are detailed in Section V of this report. - (f) The information will be supplied by TRA. - (g) Please see Section III of this report for the development of the collective PE.
+TRA will provide the individual employer amounts. - (h) Since certain expense items are recognized over closed periods each year, the deferred portions of these items must be tracked annually.
 If the amounts serve to reduce PE they are labeled Deferred Inflows of Resources.
 If they will increase PE they are labeled Deferred Outflows of Resources.
 The recognition of these amounts is accomplished on a level dollar basis, with no interest included in the deferred amounts.
 Experience gains/losses and the impact of changes in actuarial assumptions, if any, are recognized over the average expected remaining service life of the active and inactive Plan members at the beginning of the measurement period.
 Investment gains and losses are recognized equally over a five-year period.

-The following table provides a summary of the amounts of the collective Deferred Outflows of Resources and collective Deferred Inflows of Resources as of the Measurement Date (June 30, 2021).
+The following table provides a summary of the amounts of the collective Deferred Outflows of Resources and collective Deferred Inflows of Resources as of the Measurement Date (June 30, 2024).
 Per GASB 68, reporting of the differences between projected and actual earnings should be on a net basis, with only one Deferred Outflow or Inflow.

-(\$ in thousands) Deferred Outflows of Resources Deferred Inflows of Resources Net Deferred Outflows/(Inflows) of Resources Differences between expected and actual experience \$118,530 \$123,954 (\$5,424) Changes of assumptions 1,603,749 3,948,351 (2,344,602) Differences between projected and actual earnings 465,451 4,134,956 (3,669,505) Total \$2,187,730 \$8,207,261 (\$6,019,531)
+(\$ in thousands) Deferred Outflows of Resources Deferred Inflows of Resources Net Deferred Outflows/(Inflows) of Resources Differences between expected and actual experience \$302,934 \$82,347 \$220,587 Changes of assumptions 640,833 757,770 (116,937) Differences between projected and actual earnings Total 1,463,912 \$2,407,679 2,363,286 \$3,203,403 (899,374) (\$795,724)